abmap/nanoBERT/README.md

 ## Residue prediction

-Below is a minimal example of how to loade the model and predict or validate a residue on a masked position.
+Below is a minimal example of how to load the model and predict or validate a residue on a masked position.

 ```
 ! pip install transformers torch